 Don’t know where to start with fermented foods?
 Read our Top 5 Fermented Foods (& Recipes!)

-The Probiotics Database provides more detailed information on some of the most researched strains in the world, and explores the clinical research behind different strains, for different circumstances.
-Health practitioners can view the Probiotics Database on the Professionals site.
-When it comes to research on probiotics, generally speaking, the bulk of the gold-standard clinical trials suggest that probiotics can help to support gut health, for example, helping to prevent antibiotic-associated diarrhoea.
-However, emerging fields of research include a huge variety of health concerns, such as weight loss, skin health and even mental health.
-Research into probiotics is growing at an exponential rate - so probiotics remain an exciting field to watch.
+When it comes to research on probiotics the bulk of the gold-standard clinical trials suggest that probiotics can help to support gut health.
+Excitingly, there are also emerging fields of research on a huge variety of health concerns, such as skin health, intimate health, immune health, and mental health.
+Research into probiotics is growing at an exponential rate – watch this space!

 Whilst live cultures and probiotics are often used as synonyms, strictly speaking, they are not exactly the same thing.
 We love live cultures and fermented foods and drinks such as yoghurt, kimchi, kombucha and kefir.
 However, if we take the definition that probiotics are microorganisms that are proven to have health benefits on the human body, then it's worth pointing out that live cultures found in foods and drinks are not usually clinically trialled, and therefore cannot be linked to a specific health benefit.
 As mentioned earlier, there is also rarely a guarantee of the types or numbers of live cultures found in fermented foods.
 It may therefore be more accurate to refer to most fermented foods as containing 'live cultures’ and reserve the term 'probiotics' for foods and supplements that have been clinically studied in humans and proven to have health benefits.
 For more information on this topic take a look at the Food Myth.